tedsteinmann/pelican-obsidian/README.md

 ![[photo.jpg | custom alt text]]
 ```

+PDF files referenced using image syntax will be embedded via an `<iframe>`.

 They explain more about the syntax in the section on [how to embed files](https://help.obsidian.md/How+to/Embed+files)